 To set the Lowpass filter's cutoff frequency, push the 'Lowpass Filter' button and turn the knob until desired value is displayed.
-The cutoff frequency ranges from 20 Hz to 50 kHz.
-There is also a wideband setting, (LP=WB) with a cutoff frequency of approximately 300 kHz.
+The cutoff frequency ranges from 20 Hz to 150 kHz.
+There is also a wideband setting, (LP=WB) with a cutoff frequency of approximately 200 kHz.

 The filter characteristic is an 8 pole Bessel function for all values from 20 Hz to 50 kHz.
-If your amplifier has a custom configuration differing from this, it will be noted on the last page of this manual.
+The filter is an 8 pole elliptic function for values from 60 kHz to 150 kHz.